rwildermuth/GitHub-Clinic-demos/README.md

-# GitHub-Clinic-demos
+# GitHub Clinic Demos
-Demo repository for NMFS GitHub Clinic tutorials
+This is a demo repository for NMFS GitHub Clinic tutorials.